agda/agda/doc/user-manual/language/cubical.lagda.rst

            ; ∥∥-induction    -- Dependent elimination.
            )

-However, even though this interface exists it is recommended that one uses the cubical primitives unless one really need ``J`` to compute on ``refl``.
-The reason for this is that the syntax for path types does not work for the identity types, making many proofs more involved as the only way to reason about the identity types are using ``J``.
+However, even though this interface exists it is still recommended that one uses the cubical primitives unless one really need ``J`` to compute on ``refl``.
+The reason for this is that the syntax for path types does not work for the identity types, making many proofs more involved as the only way to reason about the identity types is using ``J``.

 ----------
 References